 To increase MSW flows and improve facility competitiveness, the Counties reduced tipping fees charged to haulers under long-term delivery contracts.
 The tip fee reduction became effective as of June 1, 1996 and is effective under those contracts until the end of 1998.
-MSW deliveries for the six months ended June 30, 1997 were 17% higher than the same period in 1996.
+MSW deliveries for the nine months ended September 30, 1997 were 16% higher than the same period in 1996.

-Minnesota Waste Processors L.L.C. ("Minnesota Waste Processors"), a limited liability company which is 50% owned by each of NRG and LJP Enterprises, Inc., collects MSW from several cities in southern Minnesota for processing at the Newport facility.
-NRG also uses Minnesota Waste Processors' primary asset, a large warehouse, as a temporary RDF storage facility to enable more efficient utilization of RDF as a feedstock to NSP's Wilmarth generating plant.
+Minnesota Waste Processors L.L.C. ("Minnesota Waste Processors"), a limited liability company which is 50% owned by each of NRG and LJP of RDF as a feedstock to NSP's Wilmarth generating plant.
 The \$2 million storage and transfer warehouse owned by Minnesota Waste Processors has been financed through a loan from NRG to Minnesota Waste Processors.
 In the event of a default on such loan, NRG's recourse likely would be limited to foreclosure on the warehouse.